ibayer/fastFM/README.rst

 * Fix errors in the documentation: small changes matter
 * Contribute code

-**Contributions are very welcome!** Since this project lives on GitHub we reommend to open a pull request (PR) for code contributions as early as possible.
+**Contributions are very welcome!** Since this project lives on GitHub we recommend to open a pull request (PR) for code contributions as early as possible.
 This is the fastest way to get feedback and allows `Travis CI <https://travis-ci.org/ibayer/fastFM>`_ to run checks on your changes.